-Among the questions that newcomers to the instrument ask when they’re starting out, are the two following:
+Among the most frequent questions that newcomers to the instrument ask when they’re starting out, are the two following:

 - should I learn to play on an electric or acoustic guitar?

 - should I really learn to play with an acoustic guitar eventhough I plan on playing an electric guitar in the end?

 Choosing the right guitar is crucial in that it will have an influence on how eager you are to practice your new instrument in the first months.
 Since this period is when most people quit, it is important to be motivated enough to go through obstacles.